The 2018-19 Bellevue College Foundation Lockwood Grant Application has closed. Please check back in January 2020 for the 2019-20 application.

 Faculty Learning Community in VR/XR Curriculum Development

-The purpose of this project is to create a Faculty Learning Community focused in using and creating curriculum that is based in the various forms of virtual reality including extended (XR) and augmented (AR) realities.
-The project builds on previous Lockwood support and brings more faculty into the practice of not only using VR/XR in their classrooms, but actually supports faculty in building their own VR/XR content, which can then be shared to a larger audience.
+The purpose of this project is to create a Faculty Learning Community focused on using and creating a curriculum that is based on the various forms of virtual reality including extended (XR) and augmented (AR) realities.
+The project builds on previous Lockwood support and brings more faculty into the practice of not only using VR/XR in their classrooms but actually supports faculty in building their own VR/XR content, which can then be shared to a larger audience.

 Christina Sciabarra – Social Science